cwendorf/EASI/D-Advanced/AnalyzeOneWay/README.md

 ### Details of this Example

-The following files analyze the example using raw data input:
+[_AnalyzeOneWay-Data-Example.md_](./AnalyzeOneWay-Data-Example.md) combines the following files to describe the analyses using raw data input:

 - [_AnalyzeOneWay-Data-Syntax.R_](./AnalyzeOneWay-Data-Syntax.R)
 - [_AnalyzeOneWay-Data-Output.txt_](./AnalyzeOneWay-Data-Output.txt)